dram1964/cloudarchitect/docs/azure/networking.md

 - Application Gateways

 Public IPs come in two SKUs.
-The Standard SKU only supports static assignment, is only available for network interfaces and load balancers, provides zone-redundancy and is closed to inbound traffic by default.
+The Standard SKU only supports static assignment, is only available for network interfaces, load balancers, application gateways and VPN gateways.
+Standard SKU provides zone-redundancy and is closed to inbound traffic by default (an NSG must be configured to allow inbound traffic).

+Public IP Address prefixes are a reserved, static range of public IP addresses.
+Address prefixes are region-dependant and can be associated to availability zones within the region.

 Private IPs are assigned from the subnet range that the resource is deployed to.
 Private IPs support static or dynamic assignment to: